 College is one of the most important investments that young adults make in their entire lives.
-However, for many people around the country, the cost of higher education is too high for them to even consider unless they apply for some form of financial support.
+However, for many people around the country, the cost of higher education is too high for them to even consider unless they apply for some form of financial support - typically including student loans.

 This phenomenon means that there is an increasingly higher number of students graduating with some form of debt.
 Many of these students are expected to start making payments soon after they get off the stage, regardless of whether they find gainful employment before their monthly loan payments are due.

 As you can imagine, many of these payments become difficult to make.
 However, there are a few companies out there that are making it easier for students to pay back their loans.
 One of these companies is College Ave Student Loans.
 This organization was founded in 2015 by a group of former executives from Sallie Mae, and its main purpose was to create a better loan process for their customers.
 One of their goals is to help students save money on their loans by refinancing existing loans.

 When I was applying for private student loans to bridge the gap between my cost of attendance and federal financial aid, College Ave wasn't around, or else I would have definitely considered them.
 They have a much better reputation than other lenders, such as Sallie Mae, and give borrowers a more personal experience.

 Aside from private student loans, College Ave also offers student loan refinancing.
 Though I have already refinanced my loans, I will definitely be considering College Ave to refi them again if I am offered a better rate.
 It might not be much lower, but hey, every bit counts!

 Though I haven't personally used College Ave, as mentioned, I have talked to a few of my younger friends who are still in college and have taken out a College Ave private student loan.
 In addition, I know some people who have already refinanced with College Ave.
 This review was created based on my own personal conversations as well as reviews I have found online.
 Enjoy!